 This has been the best advice I have received from a blogger friend of mine.
 Jess was so right and it really makes me feel a million times better.
 I can’t compare my work to someone who has been blogging for 2 years, 5 years, we are all writing our own storylines.
 Like I mentioned at the beginning of the post, my work has evolved over a year span.
 You feel me?!.

 Andrea of all people understands this one right here.
 Babes, it takes time to start gaining readers.
 It takes time to get companies to work with you.
 It takes time to make money.
 This doesn’t happen overnight.
 They say most businesses take two years of hard work to start making a profit.
 We are all different, I know people that in two years haven’t made a single dollar and some people who are blogging full time.
 Time.
 That is all I can say.

 One is all it takes.

 Here is another tip from a blogger friend of mine, Alex once told me that its gonna take 20 companies or more saying no, and one finally say yes.
 The best part is bugs there are so many out there.
 Remember just cause some said no, doesn’t mean all of them will.
 The ones that said no, they weren’t for you.

 You need to be passionate about what you are doing, writing about.
-If you loose the passion, you will lose your motivation, your voice and the reason people read your blog.
-What ever it is you are doing remember to always be passionate.
+If you lose the passion, you will lose your motivation, your voice and the reason people read your blog.
+Whatever it is you are doing remember to always be passionate.